dfarmer3/dotfiles/README.md

 `packages.txt` contains *most* of the required packages for my setup, minus various AUR packages and independently installed applications like anaconda.

 ### Python Anaconda Trick
-To avoid the $PS1 from being changed by Anaconda (appended "(base)"), run this line in the terminal:
+To avoid the prompt string from being changed by Anaconda, run the following after installation:

 `conda config --set changeps1 False`